alexcpn/alexcpn.github.io/html/NN/ml/3_gradient_descent.md

 ### Gradient Descent
 The gradient descent method is much simpler than Newton's method.
 How it relates to ML is by the concept of Cost function or also called the Loss Function
 ### Cost Function
-It is the difference between the expected value and the actual value as the base.
+It is a function wich represents the difference between the expected value and the actual value as the base.

 $$
-f(x) =  x_1 \quad  (actual \,value) \\
+\text{ say } x_1  \text{  is the actual \,value} \\

+\text{Expeceted value } = \hat x \\

+\text{Error in the function} = x_1 -\hat  x

 $$

-Expeceted value = $\hat x$

-$Error\, in\, the\, function = x_1 -\hat  x$

 To make sure that the error is not skewed if the variance is above or below the function, that is positive or negative, we take the square of the difference, and since we are not usually looking at one value, but a set of values, we take the mean of the count of variables.
-This is the mean square error cost function.
-This is usually for regression problems in ML.
-For Classification problems, we have the Cross-Entropy Loss or Hinge Loss/Multi-class SVM Loss.
-More details regarding different loss functions here [https://medium.com/@phuctrt/loss-functions-why-what-where-or-when-189815343d3f](https://medium.com/@phuctrt/loss-functions-why-what-where-or-when-189815343d3f)
+This is the **Mean Square Error** cost function.

 $$
  {MSE} =\frac {\sum _{i=1}^{n}(X_{i}-{\hat {X_{i}}})^{2}}{n}
 $$

 We also have Root Mean Square Error ( RMSE)

 $$
  {RMSE} =\sqrt\frac {\sum _{i=1}^{n}(X_{i}-{\hat {X_{i}}})^{2}}{n}
 $$

 Where $X_i$ is a vector of calculated values and $\hat Xi$ is the vector of expected values.

+This is usually for regression problems in ML.
+For Classification problems, we have cost functions like  Cross-Entropy Loss or Hinge Loss/Multi-class SVM Loss.
+More details regarding different loss functions here [https://medium.com/@phuctrt/loss-functions-why-what-where-or-when-189815343d3f](https://medium.com/@phuctrt/loss-functions-why-what-where-or-when-189815343d3f)

+Note that all the Cost functions used are continious functions, that is they are differentiable.
+This is an imporant part as else we cannot apply gradient descent.
+For Classification loss or cost functions, the output is a probabity distubution between 0 and 1.

-Now we need to find the values that can minimise the function.
+ Now we need to find the values of weights that can minimise the function.

-Let's take a closer look at optimising.
-Note that Cost function can be applied to any function.
-Usually, we talk about linear regression (line fitting) in ML and optimising it using  Mean Squared Error via Gradient Descent for a simpler explanation.
+Let's take a closer look at optimising the cost function.
+Let's talk about linear regression (line fitting) ML algorithm and optimising it using  Mean Squared Error via Gradient Descent.
+This is the simplest to explain visually and hence we too use this for illustrating.

 In the diagram below the red line ($y= mx +b$) is the optimal line that one can draw through the sample set.
 The slope *m* and constant *b* is learned by the gradient descent algorithm.
 The x y-axis could be some data set like house price to area etc, which we have, and once we find a fitting line, we can plugin other values of x to give predicted y - regression.